luis-orantes/doc-dev-notes/notes/english/mobile/android/install/mac/README.md

 #### 11.- (Optional) Extra devices

 You may need to use the following dimensions for getting the screenshots required by Google Play.
+For doing this you may just need to edit the AVD